WELL Health Technologies

 WELL Health Technologies is a digital health technology company based in Canada and serving outpatient health clinics.
 The company owns and operates primary healthcare facilities in Canada and the United States, and provides (SaaS) EMR services to clinics and doctors in Canada.
 Well Health Technologies is publicly traded on the Toronto Stock Exchange under the symbol WELL.TO.

 History

 WELL Health Technologies company was established in February 2018 and first went public in January 2020 on the Toronto Stock Exchange.

 WELL Health Technologies experienced a rapid growth during the COVID-19 Pandemic.
 Its shares rose from $1.80 in January 2020 to the peak of $9.20 per share in February 2021, returning to the $3.00 range by 2023.

-In April 2021, the company was subject to a "short-seller attack" based on claims made by an anonymous author.
-Two weeks later, the same publication that published the report, issued a rebuttal of the article.

 In 2021, WELL Health Technologies acquired the US-based CRH Medical Corp, ExecHealth, Intrahealth Systems, and MyHealth.

+In April 2021, the company was the subject of an analysis claiming it to be "a Toxic Roll-Up" and accusing it of various forms of malpractice, including aspects of the CRH acquisition.
+Other analysts disagreed.